 What’s great about trading supply and demand on the daily is that, for the most part, it’s the same as how you trade it on any other time-frame.

-Of course, there are a couple of small differences, mainly in how you enter the zones (which I’ll get to in a minute).
-But if you already know how to trade the zones on the lower time-frames, switching to the daily will be a breeze, as it’s pretty much the same aside from a couple of small things.
+Of course, a couple of minor differences exist, mainly in how you enter the zones (which I’ll get to in a minute).
+But if you already know how to trade and draw supply and demand on the lower time-frames, switching to the daily will be an easy transtion.

 Here’s a quick walk-through on how to trade the zones.